Abdofaiz/scripovpn/README.md

 8. Enter proxy details
 9. Return to main menu
 10. Select option 1 to create a new client with these settings

+### Setting Up Web Download Server

+1. Run the `faizvpn` command
+2. Select option 8 (Setup Web Download)
+3. Follow the prompts to create a username and password
+4. Note the URL displayed after setup completes
+5. Access your .ovpn files through any web browser

 ### Auto-Installation